 Much of the initial membership was in sales.
 Organizing expansion started in liquor production as well as sales.
 Expansion then moved on to Canada, and finally the California wineries.

 In 1978 the Internationals name was changed to Distillery, Wine and Allied Workers Union AFL-CIO/CLC to better reflect the membership composition.
 Local 2D was a local within this international until the merge with the UFCW in 1995.

-Heading into the millenium, Local 2D continues to play a major role in all levels in the liquor industry and have fostered positive, working relationships with the wholesalers, otherunion leaders, politicians, retaillers, and activist groups, further solidifying our members’ livelihoods.
+Heading into the millennium, Local 2D continues to play a major role in all levels in the liquor industry and have fostered positive, working relationships with the wholesalers, other union leaders, politicians, retailers, and activist groups, further solidifying our members’ livelihoods.

-Vincent Fyfe, Local 2D’s Business Agent and Organizer was appointed to fulfill the remainder of Mr. D’Acunto’s term.
-In January 2001, “Vincent” was unanimously elected by our membership to serve as Local 2D President.
-He has enhanced the open door policy and is easily accessible to all members.
-Since his tenure, brother Fyfe has worked dilligently to boost the membership of Local 2D.
-Under his tenure, Local 2D has experienced an increase in membership of 100%.
+Over the last two decades, Local 2D has experienced a 100% increase in membership.
 Through Local 2D’s merger with Local 19D in 2001, Local 18D in 2010, and organizing efforts, Local 2D has become stronger.
-Today we represent 1,500 salespeople in Metro NY, NJ, Connecticut, and Upstate NY.(Rochester, Albany, Syracuse, Kingston, & Buffalo), and Washington DC.
+Today we represent 1,600 salespeople in Metro NY, NJ, Connecticut, and Upstate NY.(Rochester, Albany, Syracuse, Kingston, & Buffalo), Washington DC and Delaware.

 Should you have any comments or suggestions, Please call our office.